earthsteading/Commercial-Buildings/commissioning.md

  - [ ] C2.9 Separation of classifications in different storeys.

 ## Firefighting equipment
+To safeguard while evacuating during a fire and to provide fire brigade services to undertake fire-fighting.
  - [ ] El.O Deemed-to-Satisfy Provisions.
  - [ ] El.10 Provisions for special hazards.
  - [ ] El.3 Fire Hydrants